Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-8.md

 ## JSDoc

 Origami components use [JSDoc comments](https://jsdoc.app/about-getting-started.html) to document JavaScript.
-For example see the existing JSDoc for the `init` method of our `o-example` component, which was generated for us by the `obt init` command:
+For example see the existing JSDoc for the `init` method of our `o-example` component, which was generated for us by the `npm run create-component` command:

 <pre><code class="o-syntax-highlight--js">// src/js/example.js